ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 ### Source code

-Sources are available on Github:
+Sources are available on GitHub:
 * https://github.com/Gusarich/ton-bot-example

 ## 📖 What you'll learn